fogfish/dynamo/example/relational/README.md

 **As an author I want to register a profile ...**

-The application instantiates `Author` type, defining composite sort key and other attributes.
-The instance is put to DynamoDB
+The example application instantiates `Author` type, defining composite sort key and other attributes.
+The instance is `Put` to DynamoDB

 ```go
 author := Author{